Carlisle Canal: History

 The River Eden flows through the city of Carlisle, and into the Solway Firth.
-There were coal mines at Maryport, a little further down the coast, and prior to 1720, places along the river were supplied with coal by boats.
+There were coal mines at Maryport, a little further down the coast, and prior to 1720 places along the river were supplied with coal by boats.
 However, this trade ended in 1720, when duties were levied on all goods carried around the coast by sea, and it became cheaper to transport the coal by land.
-Three traders from Carlisle, John Hicks, Henry Orme and Thomas Pattinson, sought an Act of Parliament which would waive the coastwise duties between Ellen Foot, as Maryport was then known, and Bank End, which was locate on the river close to Carlisle.
-The Act enabled them to build wharves, cranes and warehouses, and to dredge the river.
-They obtained the Act in 1721, and could charge tolls on goods for 31 years, but there were no powers to make cuts or build locks to improve the river.
+Three traders from Carlisle, John Hicks, Henry Orme and Thomas Pattinson, sought an act of Parliament which would waive the coastwise duties between Ellen Foot, as Maryport was then known, and Bank End, which was located on the river close to Carlisle.
+The act enabled them to build wharves, cranes and warehouses, and to dredge the river.
+They obtained the Eden River, Cumberland (Temporary Tolls for Improvement) Act 1721 (8 Geo.
+1. c.
+14) in February 1722, and could charge tolls on goods for 31 years, but there were no powers to make navigational cuts or build locks to improve the river.

 On the other side of the country, there was a scheme to extend navigation on the River Tyne westwards from Newburn to Hexham, which was not actioned, but from 1794 there were various schemes to extend or bypass the River Tyne, most of which were described as being part of a coast to coast canal which might end at Carlisle or Maryport.
 The aspirations of the traders of Carlisle were more local, as they wanted improved facilities for ships bringing goods to Carlisle from Liverpool, Ireland, and Scottish ports.
 In 1795, three ships carrying around 35 tons each were regularly running between Liverpool and Sandsfield, about 3.5 mi from Carlisle, from where some 1,000 tons of goods per year were carried by road to the city.
 In 1807, Mersey flats regularly made the journey from the River Mersey, carrying timber, and in 1818, six boats were engaged in the trade from Liverpool.
 Access along the river was not ideal, as the boats often had to wait in the estuary until the tide was suitable.